Warragul

 Warragul has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects likely affecting the area.
+AreaSearch has identified 25 projects likely to affect the region.
 Notable ones include Alfred Street Mixed-Use Redevelopment, 147 Dollarburn Road Residential Development, Emberwood Estate - Stage 11, and Princes Highway East Upgrade - Warragul Section.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.